MatCob/recap-2024-getting-started-with-typescript-codejam/exercises/ex2/README.md

 ![CAP Project - Adding cds typer to the project](images/5.png)

+👉 Manually add the typescript types for the @sap/cds module:

+    npm add -D @cap-js/cds-types

 👉 Manually generate the types for the existing project with following command:

     npx @cap-js/cds-typer '*' --outputDirectory @cds-models